Romantic dining guide

 801 N. Cass St., (414) 277-1111

-Buckley's, on the Lower East Side, is one of the most intimate restaurants around Downtown.
+Despite its recent expansion, Buckley's, on the Lower East Side, is still one of the most charming spots near Downtown.
 The food is better than ever and the neighborhood is perfect for an after-dinner stroll, if the weather cooperates.

 808 E. Center St., (414) 455-3751